-Academic Early Alerts give all of your specific academic advisors at the University some early feedback on how you are performing in your Fall class(es).
+Academic Early Alerts give you, your faculty advisor - and your assigned academic advisor within the Center for Advising, Persistence and Success (CAPS) - some early feedback on how you are performing in your Spring class(es).
 These reports are especially meant to give you an early warning if you are currently at risk for earning a poor or failing final grade in a course.
 You should consult with your instructor throughout the remainder of the class to ensure that you are on track for the particular letter grade you are expecting.